Safe Breast Milk Storage for Breastfeeding Moms

 - All breast milk storage containers should be marked with a date and time.
-Breast milk that is pumped in the morning hours should be fed to the baby in the morning, as it can be compared to an adult drinking an espresso!
-If you give "morning" breast milk to your baby at night, he/she will most probably struggle to sleep. "evening" Breast milk has also been found to help a baby sleep longer stretches.
+Breast milk pumped in the morning should be fed to the baby in the morning, as it can be compared to an adult drinking an espresso!
+If you give "morning" breast milk to your baby at night, they will most probably struggle to sleep. "evening" Breast milk has also been found to help a baby sleep longer stretches.

-- Fresh breast milk should be cooled down in the fridge before adding to any other milk for freezing.
-Milk can be layered in this way, but should be kept in quantities that will be used for one feeding.
+- Fresh breast milk should be cooled down in the fridge before adding it to any other milk for freezing.
+Milk can be layered in this way but should be kept in quantities used for one feeding.